Bhanupratap10/web-development-project/README.md

 # web-development-project
-git is demo for git &amp; github
+git is demo for git &amp; github.